 On March 2, 2020, pursuant to the terms and conditions of the Agreement and Plan of Merger entered into on January 13, 2020, Cott Corporation completed the acquisition of Primo Water Corporation ("Legacy Primo" and such transaction, the "Legacy Primo Acquisition").
-The aggregate consideration paid in the Legacy Primo Acquisition was approximately \$798.2 million and includes \$377.6 million of our common shares issued by us to holders of Legacy Primo common stock, \$216.1 million paid in cash by us to holders of Legacy Primo, \$4.7 million to settle a pre-existing liability and \$2.9 million in fair value of replacement common share options and restricted stock units for vested Legacy Primo awards.
+The aggregate consideration paid in the Legacy Primo Acquisition was approximately \$798.2 million and includes \$377.6 million of our common shares issued by us to holders of Legacy Primo common stock, \$196.9 million of cash paid to retire outstanding indebtedness on behalf of Legacy Primo, \$4.7 million to settle a pre-existing liability and \$2.9 million in fair value of replacement common share options and restricted stock units for vested Legacy Primo awards.
 The Legacy Primo Acquisition is consistent with our strategy of transitioning to a pure-play water solutions provider.